Sound of The Rising Sun

-The first single off the album was titled “You Don’t Know”.
-The second single was titled “Laybach”.
+The first single off the album was "You Don’t Know".
+The second single was "Laybach".

 Music videos

-The first video was shot for “You Don’t Know in North Carolina by Vinark Motion Pictures.
-A second video, LayBach ft Carringtion, is in the works.
+A video was shot for “You Don’t Know" in North Carolina by Vinark Motion Pictures.
+A second video, "LayBach" ft Carringtion, was also planned.

 Critical reception

-Grungecake Magazine stated that the album was short and sweet.
+Grungecake magazine stated that the album was short and sweet.
 London was able to show his skills by switching flows and riding the beat differently on each song.
 They would also go on to write that Drique London is a relatable artist, in the vein of most of North Carolina’s most known Hip-Hop artists: J. Cole, Little Brother (group) and Rapsody.